× Home Journeys Countries and Cities Ways of St. James

 We cross the Ziller and look into the Zillertal.

-Notburga Brunnen Kirche St. Jakob in Strass im Zillertal
+Notburga Brunnen Church of St James in Strass im Zillertal

 In Strass we walk past a Notburga fountain and see in the distance the high tower of St. James' Church.
 However, the photo on the right is from the other side, because of the sun.